Foundry-Workshop/token-action-hud-wfrp4e/README.md

 * Thanks to doumoku for providing Japanese translations
 * Thanks to silentmark for providing Polish translations
 * Thanks to LeRatierBretonnien for providing French translations
+* Thanks to isegal2001-lol for providing German translations

 ## License